Interviews with Authors and Diving Book Reviews

 - The Blue Planet

-- A video review rather than a book - the Blue Planet series spectacularly captures life and behaviour in the oceans which was previously unobserved.
+- The Blue Planet series spectacularly captures life and behaviour in the oceans which was previously unobserved.
 From coral reefs, to arctic oceans, to the sometimes beautiful and sometimes grotesque deep sea creatures.

 - Dive Sites and Marine Life of the Calf of Man and Neighbouring Area